World Conference on Constitutional Justice

 2nd Congress, Rio de Janeiro, 2011

-The 2nd Congress dealing with the topic of “Separation of Powers and Independence of Constitutional Courts and Equivalent Bodies” was hosted by the Federal Supreme Court of Brazil in cooperation with the Venice Commission.
-The topic was divided into following subtopics: i) The independence of the constitutional court as an institution; ii) The constitutional independence of judges; iii) Operating procedures of courts.
+The 2nd Congress on “Separation of Powers and Independence of Constitutional Courts and Equivalent Bodies” was hosted by the Federal Supreme Court of Brazil in cooperation with the Venice Commission in Rio de Janeiro, Brazil.
+The topic was divided into following subtopics: i) Separation of powers and independence of constitutional courts and equivalent bodies; ii) Judicial independence as a human right; iii) The independence of the constitutional court as an institution; iv) The independence of individual judges; and v) Court procedures as a guarantee for independence.